Where should I list my vacation rental?

 You will not need to report rental income if you rent out your home for 14 or fewer days during the year.
 If you rent for more than 14 days, you must report all of your rental income, but you can deduct many of your expenses.
 To deduct your rental property expenses, you must determine which expenses were personal and which expenses are related to the rental property.

 Consider contacting an insurance broker and a tax advisor to understand how the rental property will impact your taxes and overall liability.
 Rental property owners are essentially running a business, and so it may also benefit you to consider incorporating your rental property business for tax and liability purposes.

 Rent Confidently with Rocket Lawyer

 Rocket Lawyer has you covered with customizable rental documents for your every property management need.
-Lease documents can be signed digitally, making remote agreements affordable and easy to manage.
+Lease documents can be signed electronically, making remote agreements affordable and easy to manage.
 If you need to consult with an attorney, that’s easy too.
 Reach out to a Rocket Lawyer On Call® attorney for answers to your questions and advice tailored to your specific needs.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.